Kawai has recently introduced a new digital piano from its ES portable series – the Kawai ES110.

 I should also mention that the ES110 provides more options for sound customization, allowing you to adjust various aspects of the instrument such as damper resonance, fall-back noise, voicing, temperament, etc.

-The P-115 is probably the most popular digital piano from Yamaha, which is often compared to various keyboards in the 1000$ price range including the Kawai ES110.
+The Yamaha P-125 is probably Yamaha’s most popular portable digital piano, which is often compared to various other keyboards in the 1000$ price range including the Kawai ES110.

-The Yamaha P-115 is equipped with the fully-weighted Graded Hammer Action (GHS).
+The Yamaha P-125 is equipped with the fully weighted Graded Hammer Action (GHS).
 It’s the same keyboard action as you’ll find in the P-45 (next model down).

 The GHS is good for the money and provides a fairly realistic playing experience, but to me, it doesn’t feel as realistic and nice to the touch as the ES110’s RHC action.

-Being about 130$ cheaper than the ES110, the P-115 offers the same amount of polyphony (192 notes), Split, Dual, and Duo Modes, a 2-track MIDI recorder and 50 preset songs for listening and practicing along with.
+Being about slightly more affordable than the ES110, the P-125 offers the same amount of polyphony (192 notes), Split, Dual, and Duo modes, 2-track MIDI recorder and 50 preset songs for practice.